gurmeetsaran/sqltesting/README.md

 The library has a few known limitations that are planned to be addressed in future updates:

-### Core Functionality
-- The `mock_table` function is not exposed in the public API but is used in tests
-- TestCase interface could be streamlined for better usability

 ### Snowflake Support
 - Physical table tests for Snowflake are currently skipped due to complex mocking requirements
 - Need better support for Snowflake-specific data types (VARIANT, OBJECT, ARRAY)